 - Faster Loading Pages – A good user experience will help a page take less time to load.
 So if a user comes to your website and waits around 3 seconds for it to load, they’ll most likely abandon it.

 - Consistent Navigation – A good user experience consists of consistency.
-If a user can’t find what they want, they’ll leave.
+It would be a benefit if a visitor can navigate your site with ease.

 All in all, user experience is important because it influences the way people perceive your website.